Ramy-Badr-Ahmed/Nodejs-TCP-Server-Client/README.md

 This implementation focuses on direct communication without additional overhead such as data compression or encryption/decryption, suitable for safe and trusted networks.

-The TLS variant is located here: [Node-TLS](https://github.com/Ramy-Badr-Ahmed/node-tls)
+The TLS variant (@Presentation-Layer of the OSI Model) is located here: [Node-TLS](https://github.com/Ramy-Badr-Ahmed/node-tls)

 #### Some Use Cases: